 “No,” I kept saying, over and over beneath my breath.

 There was no way this was happening.
 A third run-in with Levi.
 All the weirdness I felt about it.
-And now, an entire goddamn flock of birds dead?
+The horrifically shitty work shift.
+And now, an entire goddamn flock of birds, dead?

-“Ruby,” Mark said, loping alongside me.
+“Ruby,” Marcus said, loping alongside me.
 “Are you okay?”

 I wasn’t okay.
 Because I could see them now, spread out over the road, their little, lifeless bodies broken on the pavement, blue-black feathers strewn between them to cover the street in a kaleidoscopic carpet of iridescence.

-“Ruby,” Mark said again, his voice loud in my ear.
+“Ruby,” Marcus said again, his voice loud in my ear.

-I ignored him, zeroing in on a short, full-figured blonde woman who was just standing up a few yards from me, a carcass dangling from her gloved fingers.
+I ignored him, zeroing in on a short, full-figured latino woman who was just standing up a few yards from me, a carcass dangling from her gloved fingers.

 “What happened?”
 I demanded when I reached her.